 Bleach more often is poured into a clothes washer, but it also has anti-microbial properties that make it useful for air conditioning systems.
 Because air conditioners produce water through condensation as you operate them, they are prone to mold and algae.
-Bleach is used to clear blockages caused by these and prevent future growth of these organisms, but only if you use the bleach in the correct manner.
-Properly timing metered doses of bleach to your air conditioning system should prevent microbial growth in the system without becoming a burdensome chore.
+Chlorine bleach is used to clear blockages caused by these and prevent future growth of these organisms, but it is only effective if you use the bleach in the correct manner.
+Properly timing bleach applications to your air conditioning system should prevent microbial growth in the system without becoming a burdensome chore.

-Bleaching should not be done too often because excessive use can be corrosive to the pipes.
-Check your air conditioner before you start it up for the warm-weather season and after the season ends.
-Add the diluted bleach solution to the drain pipe at each check of the system.
-Repeat the process if you notice water dripping from under you air conditioner.
-This indicates that the drain pipe has clogged and is overflowing into the condenser pan.
+Bleaching should not be done too often because excessive use can be corrosive to metal components of the air conditioner, condensate drain pan and drain pipes.
+In general, check your air conditioner before you start it up for the warm-weather season and after the season ends.
+Add the bleach solution to the drain pan and pipe at each check of the system, followed by a gallon or two of warm water to flush out the bleach and any lingering dirt and/or debris.

 Athena Hessong began her freelance writing career in 2004.
 She draws upon experiences and knowledge gained from teaching all high-school subjects for seven years.
 Hessong earned a Bachelor in Arts in history from the University of Houston.